Florin Șerban

+Florin Șerban (/ro/; born 21 January 1975) is a Romanian filmmaker.
+A figure in the Romanian New Wave, he is most known for his social dramas films about contemporary society in the country.

+For If I Want to Whistle, I Whistle (2010), he won the Silver Bear Grand Jury Prize and the Alfred Bauer Prize at the 60th Berlin International Film Festival.
+For You Don't Belong Here (2026), he won the Golden Leopard at the 79th Locarno Film Festival.

+Career

-Florin Șerban (/ro/; born 21 January 1975 in Reșița) is a Romanian film director whose film If I Want to Whistle, I Whistle won the Jury Grand Prix and the Alfred Bauer Prize at the 2010 Berlin Film festival.
-The film was also selected as the Romanian entry for the Best Foreign Language Film at the 83rd Academy Awards but it did not make the final shortlist.
+Șerban first feature film, If I Want to Whistle, I Whistle (2010), won the Silver Bear Grand Jury Prize and the Alfred Bauer Prize at the 60th Berlin International Film Festival.
+The film was also selected as the Romanian entry for the Best Foreign Language Film at the 83rd Academy Awards, but was not nominated.

-His second movie, Box (2015) premiered at the Karlovy Vary Film Festival and won the FIPRESCI Award.
-It was also presented at the Toronto International Film Festival in 2015 and at other 10 national and international festivals.
+Box (2015) premiered at the 50th Karlovy Vary International Film Festival and won the FIPRESCI Award.
+It was also presented at the 2015 Toronto International Film Festival.

-His third film - Love 1.
-Dog (2018) opens The Trilogy of Love, three films about three ways of loving.
-It won the Cineuropa Prize and Art Cinema Prize at 2018 Sarajevo International Film Festival.
+His third film, Love 1.
+Dog (2018), opens The Trilogy of Love, three films about three ways of loving.
+It won the Cineuropa Prize and Art Cinema Prize at 2018 Sarajevo Film Festival.
 His fourth movie is Love 2.
 America (2020), the second part of The Trilogy of Love.

+You Don't Belong Here (2026) had its world premiere at the main competition of the 79th Locarno Film Festival, where it won the Golden Leopard.